-In most jurisdictions healthcare facilities are responsible for establishing and maintaining written infection control policies and procedures and implementing them according to published guidelines.
+Healthcare facilities are responsible for establishing and maintaining written infection control policies and procedures and implementing them according to published guidelines.
 They must ensure that these policies and procedures are reviewed and updated regularly and that staff members are familiar with them.